leonengle/Farnsworth_Fusor/README.md

 ```
 pip install -r requirements.txt
 ```
+**Note: Everytime you open a new terminal session after the virtual environment is integrated, only run step 3 in the guide!**
 ## Common Errors while implementing your virtual environment
 ### 1. Permission Error
 If you are getting this error: